You can also look up documentation for Style Sheets, create and move rulesets, extract variables, and more.

 By default, RubyMine displays color icons in the gutter.
 If they are for some reason hidden, you can return them at any time.

 In the Settings/Preferences dialog (Ctrl+Alt+S), go to .
 The Gutter Icons page opens.

 In the Common area, select the Color preview checkbox.

-For HTML, XHTML RHTML files, RubyMine suggests a way to explore all styles applied to an arbitrary tag.
+In HTML, XHTML, and RHTML files, RubyMine can show you all the styles applied to an arbitrary tag.

 From the context menu of a tag, select.

 RubyMine opens the CSS Styles tool window with two panes, the left-hand pane shows the styles for the tag and the right-hand pane shows their definitions.
 For each tag, RubyMine opens a separate tab.